Dengineer24/DengiBot/README.md

 ### For windows

-Directly add DISC_Token diraectly as an env variable in control panel
+Directly add DISC_Token directly as an env variable in control panel